patricksavalle/devops-project-template/content/project-plan.md

 > - [Design Patterns](#design-patterns)
 > - [Platform](#platform)

-The project plan outlines the (intermediate) deliverables and project stages of the project as well as the general development strategy.
+The project plan outlines the (intermediate) deliverables and project stages as well as the general development strategy.

 ## Best Practices

 - [ ] Use [POC](#proof-of-concept)'s to test assumptions as they become visible

-- [ ] Try to identify the [RAT's](#rats) (riskiest assumptions) as early in the project as possible
+- [ ] Try to identify and validate the [RAT's](#rats) (riskiest assumptions) as early in the project as possible

 - [ ] Use [prototypes](#prototype) to engineer requirements because not all stakeholders understand technical specifications